The strangely looking Sound Sculpture Tvísöngur in Seyðisfjörður in East Iceland

 I moved from one dome to another and started singing to try out the acoustics.

 The sound changed inside each one of the domes.
-We had so much fun in there moving from one dome to another making sounds, and behaving like kids ;)
+We had so much fun in there, moving from one dome to another, making sounds, and behaving like kids ;)

-The artist created this reinforced concrete sculpture in cooperation with Seyðisfjörður town, with the support of the Goethe Institute in Copenhagen and the Mayor of Seyðisfjörður.
-The sculpture was unveiled in 2012.
+The artist created this reinforced-concrete sculpture in cooperation with the town of Seyðisfjörður, with support from the Goethe Institute in Copenhagen and the Mayor of Seyðisfjörður.

 The view from Tvísöngur

-This area is so tranquil and one doesn't have to feel embarrassed about raising one's voice to sing out loud, given that you are like me and not a professional singer.
+This area is so tranquil, and one doesn't have to feel embarrassed about raising one's voice to sing out loud, given that you are like me and not a professional singer.
 And I do hope that the sound doesn't travel far.

 I visited Tvísöngur for the second time in 2020